 There is a strong link between computer science and math.
 Those who wish to excel in this field need to be well-versed in some important math concepts.
 These include calculus, discrete math, linear algebra, number theory, and/or graph theory, to name a few.
 These come in handy in several computer science disciplines.

 Furthermore, math helps computer scientists work with algorithms and build programs that interact with reality.
 It also improves the analytical skills of computer scientists, taking their problem-solving to the next level.
-These are only but a few reasons computer science and math go hand in hand.
+These are only a few of the reasons why computer science and math go hand in hand.

 At BYJU’S FutureSchool, we celebrate learning in all its forms and would love to help your child expand their mathematical mindset.
 We teach classes on math, coding, and music (with an expanded curriculum on the way).
 Regardless of your child’s age or knowledge, there’s a course that’s perfect for them.
 Check out our website to browse our catalog and sign up for a FREE trial.